preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/team-collaboration/teamwork-65/index.rst.txt

 Teamwork
 ===============

-Here you can work with the apps and templates for Teamwork (image from Omnia 6.10):
+Here you can work with the apps and templates for Teamwork:

 .. image:: teamwork-610-all.png